How To Love Yourself: Try Being Okay With Yourself First

 How Can You Start To Be Okay With Yourself?

-First off, the way we feel about ourselves can shift on a day-to-day, or even a momentary basis.
+First off, the way you feel about yourself can shift on a day-to-day, or even a momentary basis.

 But in general, the underlying sense of how you feel about yourself is something that can be continuously built and expanded upon throughout your life.